|With the pandemic, I’m not running any in-person classes. You can find my pre-recorded tarot class over at https://tarotsingapore.online/course/|

 And I want to share what I’ve learned with everyone who wants to use tarot in their life.

-The benefits of learning tarot in person
+The benefits of learning tarot with pre-recorded lessons

 The workshop is for you if